-And now behold, I ask of you, . . . have ye spiritually been born of God?
+And now behold, I ask of you, . . . have ye Alma 5:14.)been ?
 Have ye received his image in your countenances?
-Have ye experienced this mighty change in your hearts?
-(Alma 5:14.)
+Have ye experienced this mighty in your hearts? (

 I believe we were all destined, foreordained, and sealed to take on His image and likeness, if we are only willing.